- Sleep Aids

 In recent years, ‘bed in a box’ mattress brands have taken the sleep industry by storm.
 These companies primarily sell their products online and typically price their beds lower than models sold by companies with brick-and-mortar stores.
 The majority of ‘bed in a box’ brands also offer free shipping for customers in the U.S., but in most cases this gratuity is not extended to shoppers across the border in Canada.

 However, Canadian mattress buyers can choose from a handful of reputable mattress brands that manufacture their models in Canada and offer free or low-cost shipping within the country.
 They may also select a mattress from one of the U.S. brands that offers free shipping to Canada.
-This guide will explore the best, low-cost mattress options for shoppers in Canada.

 The vast majority of mattresses sold today cost at least $400 — and many cost $1,000 or more in Queen and King sizes.
 For most shoppers, these figures represent a significant financial investment.
 This is why calculating your mattress budget is an important first step.

 Be sure to take the following into account when calculating a mattress budget: